cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## Scalar field

 The scalars for the ristretto255 group are integers modulo the order l of the ristretto255 group.
+Note that this is the same scalar field as Curve25519, allowing existing implementations to be reused.

-Scalars are encoded as bytestrings of 32 bytes length in little-endian order.
+Scalars are encoded as 56-byte strings in little-endian order.
 Implementations **SHOULD** check that any scalar s falls in the range 0 <= s < l when parsing them and reject non-canonical scalar encodings.
 Implementations **SHOULD** reduce scalars modulo l when encoding them as byte strings.
+Omitting these strict range checks is **NOT RECOMMENDED** but is allowed to enable reuse of scalar arithmetic implementations in existing Curve25519 libraries.

-Given a uniformly distributed 64-byte string b, implementations can obtain a scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l, as in [@RFC8032].
+Given a uniformly distributed 64-byte string b, implementations can obtain a uniformly distributed scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l, as in [@RFC8032].

-This is the same scalar field as Curve25519.
-Note that while it is very strongly recommended to ensure any scalar s is canonicalized in the range 0 <= s < l, it is not a strict requirement in order to allow scalar arithmetic implementations in existing Curve25519 libraries to be reused.

 # decaf448 {#decaf448}

 decaf448 is an instantiation of the abstract prime-order group interface defined in (#interface).
-This documents describes how to implement the decaf448 prime-order group using edwards448 points as internal representations.
+This document describes how to implement the decaf448 prime-order group using edwards448 points as internal representations.